quickfeed/quickfeed/doc/dev.md

 `make local` and `make remote` will switch where and how the gRPC client is being run, then will recompile the frontend.
 Use `make local` when running server on localhost with port forwarding, otherwise use `make remote`.

-**Warning:** never push code with local gRPC client settings to the `aguis` repository, it will cause the server to stop responding to client requests.
+**Warning:** never push code with local gRPC client settings to the `quickfeed` repository, it will cause the server to stop responding to client requests.
 If this happens, just run `make remote` on the server location.

 ## Server architecture